mariezz/visualize-nn-learning/README.md

 The files whose names start with "1" belong to the first experiment, which introduces a basic neural network and analyzes its learning process.
 I suggest the following order:
 - Read `1A_introduction_basic_neural_network.pdf` together with the first part of the notebook `1_basic_neural_network.ipynb`.
 - Read `1B_deeper_look_basic_neural_network.pdf` together with the second part of the first notebook.
 - Look at the dynamic visualizations.
-You can either watch the videos or run the visualization code `1_basic_neural_network_dynamic.py` yourself (and optionally experiment with the parameters and other aspects of the code).
+You can either watch the videos (in particular the parts where the learning process is unstable) or run the visualization code `1_basic_neural_network_dynamic.py` yourself (and optionally experiment with the parameters and other aspects of the code).
 Read the **documentation** at the beginning of the file, it contains information about the figures and other interesting tips!

 [to be continued]